mj596/cadisi/README.md

-  fadc.dave - a derivative of averaged digitized signal fadc.daver - looks like a digitized signal derivative but vertically streched to match (something??) fadc.deco - 'deco' suggests deconvolution fadc.shaped - well... shaped signal fadc.shapin - NO DATA flasim.test - NO DATA photon.bunches - ??
+  fadc.dave - a derivative of averaged digitized signal fadc.daver - looks like a digitized signal derivative but vertically streched to match (something??) fadc.deco - 'deco' suggests deconvolution fadc.shaped - well... shaped signal, possibly final signal to be verified with detector signal fadc.shapin - NO DATA flasim.test - NO DATA photon.bunches - ??

+* == ADC saturation ==
+** How is ADC saturation modelled?
+How does it look like when signal goes from unsaturated to saturated region?
+How sharp this transition is?
+What are other modifications to signal shape introduced by saturation?

 ----